Nigel Pearson

-Nigel Graham Pearson (born 21 August 1963) is an English football manager and former professional player, currently the manager of Championship club Bristol City.
+Nigel Graham Pearson (born 21 August 1963) is an English football manager and former professional player.
+He last managed Championship club Bristol City.
 During his playing career, he was a defender and played for Shrewsbury Town, Sheffield Wednesday and Middlesbrough.
 As a coach he has taken charge of Hull City, Southampton, Carlisle United, Leicester City, Derby County, OH Leuven, and Watford; and was assistant manager for England Under-21s and Newcastle United.

 Playing career

 Shrewsbury Town

-Pearson was born in Nottingham where he attended William Sharp Comprehensive School, and began his playing career with non-league Heanor Town before joining Second Division Shrewsbury Town in November 1981.
+Pearson was born in Nottingham, where he attended William Sharp Comprehensive School.
+He began his playing career with non-league Heanor Town before joining Second Division Shrewsbury Town in November 1981.
 He made his first-team debut in a 1–0 defeat at Oldham Athletic on the opening day of the 1982–83 season.
 Pearson's first Football League goal came on 12 March 1983 in a 3–1 win against Barnsley at Gay Meadow.
 Pearson ended the season with 39 out of a possible 42 starts as Shrewsbury finished in ninth place in the table.

-The following season, Shrewsbury finished one place higher but injuries restricted Pearson to 26 games.
-Injury prevented him from playing at all in 1984–85, when Shrewsbury again finished eighth in the table, but he returned in 1985–86 making 35 appearances as Shrewsbury dropped to 17th.
+In the following season, Shrewsbury finished one place higher but injuries restricted Pearson to 26 games.
+Injury prevented him from playing at all in 1984–85, when Shrewsbury again finished eighth in the table, but he returned in 1985–86, making 35 appearances as Shrewsbury dropped to 17th.

 In 1986–87 he was an ever-present, making 42 appearances and contributing three goals, as the Shrews finished in 18th place.
 He started the next season, before being signed by Sheffield Wednesday's manager Howard Wilkinson on 12 October 1987 for a fee of £250,000.

 In his six years with Shrewsbury Town, he made a total of 181 appearances in all competitions, scoring five goals.

 Sheffield Wednesday

 Pearson moved to Sheffield Wednesday in 1987.
-He won the League Cup as Sheffield Wednesday captain, during the 1990–91 season, being selected as "Man of the Match" in the final at Wembley.
-In the same season, he also helped Sheffield Wednesday win promotion to Division One.
-During the 1992–93 season, he helped Sheffield Wednesday reach both domestic cup finals, but broke his leg in the League Cup semi-final, and therefore could not play in either final.
-In all, Pearson made more than 200 appearances for the Owls, scoring 14 league goals – including the club's first in the Premier League in a 1–1 draw with Everton at Goodison Park on the opening day of the 1992–93 season.
+He won the League Cup as captain during the 1990–91 season, being selected as "Man of the Match" in the final at Wembley.
+In the same season he also helped the Owls win promotion to Division One.
+During the 1992–93 season he helped Sheffield Wednesday reach both domestic cup finals, but broke his leg in the League Cup semi-final and therefore could not play in either final.
+In total Pearson made more than 200 appearances for the Owls, scoring 14 league goals – including the club's first in the Premier League, in a 1–1 draw with Everton at Goodison Park on the opening day of the 1992–93 season.

 Middlesbrough

 Middlesbrough manager Bryan Robson signed Pearson for £750,000 in 1994.
-Pearson captained them to promotion twice and to three domestic cup finals.
-Pearson retired from playing in 1998.
+Pearson captained the side to promotion twice and to three domestic cup finals.
+He retired from playing in 1998.